Robust Low-Rank Sparse Framework for Video-Based Affective Computing: Methodology

 \subsection{Rank Aware Optimization}

 To achieve stable yet adaptive optimization under heterogeneous affective representations, we propose the \MD, constructing a gradient perturbation mechanism based on structural awareness.
-Unlike traditional homogeneous perturbation methods~\cite{foret2021sharpnessaware}, \MD~achieves hierarchical perturbation modulation by analyzing the intrinsic low-rank and sparse characteristics of parameter tensors.
-For the parameter tensor $\mathcal{W} \in \mathbb{R}^{d_1 \times d_2 \times \cdots \times d_k}$, we define structural sensitivity metrics to characterize its representational properties:
+Unlike traditional homogeneous perturbation methods~\cite{foret2021sharpnessaware}, \MD~performs hierarchical perturbation modulation by explicitly analyzing intrinsic low-rank and sparse characteristics of parameter tensors.
+The motivation is that different parameter groups contribute differently to stability and sensitivity; thus, using a uniform perturbation radius can be suboptimal and may leave residual directional instability.

-where $\rho_r$ represents the rank sensitivity of the tensor, $\rho_s$ represents the sparsity sensitivity, $\Sigma(\mathcal{W})$ denotes the singular value spectrum and $\tau_r, \tau_s$ are structural sensitivity thresholds.
-Based on these metrics, the dynamic perturbation radius is determined through a modulation function: